Traditional Welsh food: 25 Most popular Welsh foods

 - Onion Cake – Teisien Winwns

 - What to eat in Wales 25 Most Popular Welsh Dishes

 What to eat in Wales 25 Most Popular Welsh Dishes

 Many different types of speciality foods are grown and prepared in Wales, from leeks and cabbage to honey, ham, cockles, whiskey and of course laver bread.

 The Welsh Black cattle is the country’s only native breed and is used extensively for both dairy and meat.
 It is a hardy breed that lives of the land and is easy to manage.

 Cawl – the national dish of wales

+The famous food in Wales is Cawl although it is probably unheard of outside the country.
 A classic Welsh dish, Cawl is a slow-cooked leek and lamb soup with the additions of bacon and cabbage.
 A classic one-pot meal and perfect for those cold rainy days that are pretty common in Wales.

-Recipes do vary depending on where you are in Wales and can include swede (turnip), carrots, potatoes and other veg.
-In some parts of the country, the broth is served separately and followed by meat and vegetables.
+Welsh Recipes do vary depending on where you are in Wales and can include swede (turnip), carrots, potatoes and other veg.
+In some parts of the country, broth is served separately and followed by meat and vegetables.
 Cawl is seasoned liberally with black pepper and typically served with a dollop of cream and some freshly made crusty bread spread with Welsh butter.

 You can’t talk about Welsh foods without mentioning the leek one of the emblems of Wales and a symbol worn for centuries on St. David’s Day.
 Legend has it that St. David himself only ever ate leeks during his fasts and one ancient story says that Welsh warriors used to wear leeks on their helmets to distinguish themselves from the enemy.